rajyavardhanbithale/endecrypt/README.md

 # Endecrypt
 A simple python library for encryption and decryption .
-Library contain more than 12 (version 1.0) including ciphers and various other cryptography
+Library contain 10 (version 1.0) including ciphers and various other cryptography

 ### Feature
 - Easy to use